Porting Applications using Recipes

 The template is the build system of the program or library, programs using an GNU Autotools build system will have a configure file on the root of the source tarball, programs using CMake build system will have a CMakeLists.txt file with all available CMake flags and a cmake folder, programs using Meson build system will have a meson.build file, Rust programs will have a Cargo.toml file, etc.

-• template = "cargo" - Build with Cargo and cross-compilation variables (Rust programs with one package in the Cargo workspace, you can't use the script = field).
+• template = "cargo" - Build with Cargo and cross-compilation variables (Rust programs with one package in the Cargo workspace).

-• template = "configure" - Build with GNU Autotools and cross-compilation variables (you can't use the script = field).
+• template = "configure" - Build with GNU Autotools and cross-compilation variables.

 • template = "custom" - Run your commands on the script = field and build (Any build system or installation process).